barabo/fhir-to-omop-demo/README.md

 # fhir-to-omop-demo
-A demo to convert synthea FHIR data to OMOP!
+A demo to translate synthea FHIR data to OMOP!

 ## Background
 This demo was prepared in advance of the 2024 FHIR DevDays in Minneapolis.